-The susceptibility rating is based on two components; a contaminant rating and an inherent vulnerability rating.
+The susceptibility rating is based on two components: a contaminant rating and an inherent vulnerability rating.
 The susceptibility rating for the 26 Ocean Sands wells is moderate.

-Customers can obtain a copy of the Source Water Assessment from the North Carolina Department of Environment and Natural Resources, Water Supply Section, by visiting the Web site at www.ncwater.org/pws/swap/.
+Customers can get a copy of the North Carolina Department of Environment and Natural Resources Water Supply Section Source Water Assessment on the Web site at www.ncwater.org/pws/swap/.